 Flow on funding and other projects eventuated for some of the groups that were involved, including a significant amount for National Parks and Wildlife and the Cumberland Area.

-Western Sydney is home to a number of our most iconic Aussie species.
+Western Sydney is home to a number of our most iconic Aussie species, and GSLN is currently working to extend this program into the future.
 Consider helping their plight with habitat recovery actions, by joining your local Bushcare group.
 Contact your local Council to find out more.